-Hmart has come to Tigard.
-What, never heard of it?
-Don’t feel bad, I hadn’t either.
-Hmart is a huge Asian/Korean grocery store.
+H Mart is a huge Asian/Korean grocery store.
 Think Uwajimaya on steroids.
-The store opened last weekend in the old Haggen location on SW Pacific Hwy in Tigard (99W).
+The store opened June 2008 on SW Pacific Hwy in Tigard (99W).
 It is easy to get there by going up I-5 to exit and heading west, just over 217.
 From Washington County, you’ll want to jump off 217 at 99@ and head west.
 It is on the south side of the street, next to Sherwin Williams Paint & Firestone Tires.

 As I said, it is a very large store, bigger by a third or more than Uwajimaya.
-As you enter, you’ll find a food court on the right side of the store has a bakery, a sushi counter, Korean food, and Chinese food/noodle counter.
-The whole thing can be confusing, and there is a bit of a language barrier.
+As you enter, you’ll find a food court on the right side of the store along with a bakery, a sushi counter, Korean food, and Chinese food/noodle counter.
+Ordering food can be confusing, and there is a bit of a language barrier.
 Once you order (a procedure in itself), stay and wait.
-They will EVENTUALLY call a number which you’ll find on your receipt.
+They will EVENTUALLY call your number, which you’ll find printed on your receipt.

-Anyway, the food was okay; a bit better than you might expect.
-I tried several things, but my favorite was the Bi Bim Pap, though the kimchee on the side was lousy.
-Still, I’d probably eat there every time I shop.
-Moving on… the bakery department in the front of the store was interesting.
-A wide selection of sweet breads including many I haven’t seen before, but a small quantity of each type.
-They were out of quite a few of them, but I imagine they are still recovering from the weekend rush.
-A large display case was full of fancy cakes and pastries.
+The food is fine; a bit better than you might expect.
+I tried several things, but my favorite was the Bi Bim Bap, though the kimchi on the side was lousy.
+Still, I’d probably eat here every time I shop.
+The bakery department in the front of the store was interesting.
+They offer a wide selection of sweet breads including many I haven’t seen before, but a small quantity of each type.
+A large display case is full of fancy cakes and pastries.

-The produce section was large, but I actually like the quality of things better at Uwajimaya.
-It also seems like Uw has a better selection of the more exotic items.
-There is a small wine section and a small beer selection.
-I’m surprised they don’t have more.
-In the back corner is an area for pre-made foods to take home, but it wasn’t functional yet.
-Along more of the back wall is a very large seafood department.
+The produce section is large, but I like the quality better at Uwajimaya, which also has a better selection of more exotic items.
+There is a small wine and beer selection; I’m surprised they don’t have more.
+In the back corner is an area for pre-made foods to take home.
+Along another section of the back wall is a very large seafood department.
 One thing turned me off right away: it reeked of fish.
-Not as in , “this smells like the sea!”, more, “you need to clean your boat”.
+Not as in , “this smells like the sea!”, more, “you need to clean your boat – this fish is old”.
 Great selection, though, and I’d definitely check out H Mart again once the store has matured a few months.

-The opposite back corner is taken up by the meat counter.
-Lots of good stuff.
-There must have been at least five different types of short rib cuts alone.
+The opposite corner in the back is taken up by a meat counter, which has lots of choices.
+There is at least five different types of short rib cuts alone.
 Quality looked very good.
-The rest of the store is pretty much what you’d expect, except for the incongruous addition of American foods sprinkled about, for example, lots of noodles, and suddenly a display of ragu spaghetti sauce.
-This was pretty common throughout the store, though overall there was a very large selection of Asian items with no English on them whatsoever.
+The rest of the store is pretty much what you’d expect, except for the incongruous addition of American foods sprinkled about, for example, lots of Asian noodles, and suddenly a display of cheap Ragu spaghetti sauce.
+I found this is pretty common throughout the store, though overall there was a very large selection of Asian items with no English on them whatsoever.
 I always have a good time in places like this trying to figure out what things are, but then I’m easily entertained.

 On my first visit to H Mart I was with two Asian friends and one Caucasian friend.
 I went through first, got yelled at by the checker because I didn’t wait for her to finish ringing all my groceries before swiping my card.
 She then asked if I had a store card.
 When I said no, she rang me up and sent me on my way.
 I waited while my friends went through.
-The next, a Korean was asked if he had a store card, and when he said no, was immediately offered one with an application.
+The next, a Korean was asked if he had a store card, and when he said no, he was immediately offered one with an application.
 As he was leaving, the bagger came rushing up with a free sample of tea for him – a large box.

 - Phone: 503-620-6120